From MEPIS Documentation Wiki

 Running the Script

-cd remastering-script ## change directory to the downloaded script su -c ./remaster.sh filename.iso ## run script as root, where filename.iso is the name of the ISO you want to remaster (use TAB for autocompletion)
+cd remastering-script # change directory to the downloaded script su # change to root user, enter the root password when prompted ./remaster.sh filename.iso # run script where filename.iso is the name of the ISO you want to remaster (use TAB for autocompletion) exit # switch back to regular user when finished